 - names

 - email addresses

 - telephone numbers

 - unique identifiers

-- language preference (Welsh).
+- language preference (English or Welsh).

-This information is used purely for the purpose of delivering the survey and will not be shared with any external organisation.
+This information is used purely for the purpose of delivering the NSS and NSS pilot 2022 and will not be shared with any external organisation.

-In addition, your survey responses are collected through the survey instrument.
-Ipsos MORI collect metadata such as screen resolution, method of participation and time taken to complete the survey.
+In addition, your survey responses to the NSS and the NSS pilot 2022 are collected through the survey instrument.
+Ipsos MORI collects metadata such as screen resolution, method of participation and time taken to complete the survey.
 This information is supplied to the OfS and is used only for survey development and evaluation purposes.

-The OfS will also match this data with the following special category data received from HESA and students' Individualised Learner Record (ILR), but these are not processed by Ipsos MORI:
+The OfS will also match this data with the following special category data received from HESA and students' Individualised Learner Record (ILR), but these will only be processed by Ipsos MORI in the form of pseudonymised flags for the purpose of sampling of the NSS 2022 pilot:

 - ethnicity

 - religion (if applicable)

-- disability (if applicable).
+- · disability (if applicable).

-We can assure you that you will NOT be identifiable in any published results.
+We can assure you that you will not be identifiable in any published results.